operand/agency/README.md

 user may expose to others.

-Using the `asyncio` library you'll see that we simply forward messages as-is to the `React` frontend, and allow the client code to handle rendering.
+Using the `asyncio` library you'll see that we simply forward messages as-is to the `React` frontend, and allow the client code to handle rendering and parsing of messages as actions back to the `Flask` application, which forwards them to the root `Space`.

-_Please see the source for more detail._

 ## Namespacing and Adding the Web Application